AP® Statistics Exam Scoring Guide

 Scoring a 5 on your AP Stats exam is absolutely the best score.
 However, scoring between 3 and 5 may also qualify you for placement and free credits in college.

-A few tips to increase your chances of scoring high in AP Stats are to plan a thorough study schedule, focus on key concepts and theorems, and take an ample number of practice tests to sharpen your course skills and concepts.
-Our AP Stats study guide is here to help you plan and prep for your AP Stats exam.
+A few tips to boost your AP Stats score include planning a thorough study schedule, focussing on key concepts and theorems, and taking an ample number of practice tests to sharpen your course skills and concepts.
+Our guide on AP Stats study plan & tips is here to help you plan and prep for your exam.
 Do check it out for exceptional review tips and tricks.

 References